Slideshow: A Visual Guide to Enlarged Prostate (BPH)

 Treatment: Less Invasive Procedures

 When medication doesn't do the job, a number of procedures can remove excess tissue from the prostate, easing obstruction of the urethra.
 These outpatient procedures are less invasive than surgery and may take no more than an hour.
-Two of them -- transurethral needle ablation (TUNA), also known as radiofrequency ablation, and transurethral microwave therapy (TUMT) -- may require temporary use of a catheter after treatment.
-Other procedures include the use of laser and stenting.
+One of them, known as transurethral microwave therapy (TUMT), may require temporary use of a catheter after treatment.
+Other procedures include the use of laser.

 The most common surgery is a transurethral resection of the prostate, or TURP, which is done under general anesthesia.
 An instrument is inserted through the tip of the penis and into the urethra to remove parts of the enlarged prostate, relieving pressure on the urethra.